Fort Lee, New Jersey

 Each of The Modern's spacious residences will feature open floor plans and high ceilings highlighted by floor-to-ceiling glass windows that offer breathtaking views.
 Luxury appointments include oak hardwood floors, walk-in closets and beautiful stone bath and powder rooms.
 Open kitchens are designed with beauty and functionality in mind.
 Washers and dryers will be included in every home.
 Energy efficient heating and cooling systems with remote thermostat controls will be standard in each residence.

-The Modern's residences will be available for occupancy beginning in the summer of 2014.
+The Modern's residences will be available for occupancy beginning in the fall of 2014.

 The two towers will rise between a one and three-quarter-acre beautifully landscaped public park that will include water features and walking paths reminiscent of Central Park in New York City.
 The park will also host a 7,000-square-foot restaurant with indoor and open-air dining, as well as a refreshment kiosk.